 What you can do

-What managers can do to reduce stigma
+What managers and supervisors can do to reduce stigma

 What employers can do to reduce stigma